 Durango offers customer support via both telephone and email.
-They’re available Monday through Friday, 8:30 AM to 5:00 PM (Mountain Time).
+Reps are available Monday through Friday, from 8:30 AM to 5:00 PM (Mountain Time).
 Although we’d prefer to see true 24/7 support, we realize that most companies that offer this feature usually resort to outsourced support agencies to cover the time outside of regular business hours.
-So, while you might be able to reach a human in the middle of the night or on the weekend, he or she will often lack the training or authorization to handle anything beyond simple technical problems.
+So while you might be able to reach a human in the middle of the night or on the weekend, he or she will often lack the training or authorization to handle anything beyond simple technical problems.
 Our biggest concern with Durango’s customer support hours is that they make it extremely inconvenient for international merchants to contact the company.
 If you’re an offshore merchant using Durango to do business in the United States, be aware of the time zone difference and how that will affect you.
 If this applies to you, email is probably a better avenue for contacting customer support.

 The company also has a policy of assigning a dedicated account manager to each merchant.
-This means that you should (in most cases) be talking to the same person every time you contact Durango for support.
+That means you should (in most cases) be talking to the same person every time you contact Durango for support.
 High-risk merchant accounts invariably require more assistance than traditional, low-risk accounts, and it’s very handy to be able to develop a relationship with a single point of contact within the company who will understand your needs better than a random customer support representative.